apache/mxnet/docs/tutorials/gluon/performance.md

     ........................

-    total startup time: 0.1967
+    total startup time: 0.1935
-    average iterations/sec: 45.6467
+    average iterations/sec: 46.2375
-    average samples/sec: 730.3466
+    average samples/sec: 739.7994

      ### benchmark_network

     .........

-    average iterations/sec: 13.2545
+    average iterations/sec: 14.8614
-    average samples/sec: 212.0723
+    average samples/sec: 237.7819

-Our data loading pipeline is no longer the bottleneck for training throughput: ~700 samples per second versus ~200 samples per second for network execution as before.
+Our data loading pipeline is no longer the bottleneck for training throughput: ~700 samples per second versus ~250 samples per second for network execution as before.
+Check out [NVIDIA DALI](https://docs.nvidia.com/deeplearning/sdk/dali-developer-guide/docs/examples/mxnet/gluon.html) if you need to futher optimize your data pipeline.
 We can now focus our attention on improving the network throughput.

 ## Tips & Tricks #2: Hybridize the network